Kensington, New York: History

-Kensington was recognized as one of the safest places to live in the U.S. and remains that way to this day.
+In the early 2000s, Kensington was recognized as one of the safest places to live in the United States.

 In 2017, Niche.com ranked Kensington #1 in its lists of both the "Best Places to Live in New York" and the "Best Suburbs to Live in New York".

+Etymology

+Kensington was named after London's Kensington Gardens, and the entrance gates at the main entrance to the village were modeled after Kensington Garden's gates.